Neural Bregman Divergences for Distance Learning: Other related work

 In classic metric learning methods, a linear or kernel transform on the ambient feature space is used, combined with a standard distance function such as Euclidean or cosine distance.
 The linear case is equivalent to Mahalanobis distance learning.
-Information on and examples of such approaches include \cite{xing2002distance, kulis2012metric, jain2012metric, kulis2009low}.
+Information on such approaches are in \citep{xing2002distance, kulis2012metric, jain2012metric, kulis2009low}.
 Bregman divergences generalize many standard distance measures and can further introduce useful properties such as asymmetry.
-They have classically been used in machine learning for clustering, by modifying the distance metric used in common algorithms such as kmeans \cite{banerjee2005clustering, wu2009learning}.
+They have classically been used in machine learning for clustering, by modifying the distance metric used in common algorithms such as kmeans \citep{banerjee2005clustering, wu2009learning}.
 One of the first methods to learn a Bregman divergence fits a non-parametric kernel to give a local Mahalanobis metric.
-The coefficients for the data points are fitted using subgradient descent \cite{wu2009learning}.
-More recently, \citet{siahkamari2020learning} directly learns a Bregman divergence by approximating the convex function $\phi$ using piecewise affine functions.
-This is formulated and solved as a convex optimization problem \cite{siahkamari2020learning}.
-While theoretical approximation error bounds are available in this setting, such approaches do not scale well for large datasets and non-convex optimization scenarios typical for deep learning.
-We include this benchmark, denoted \textit{PBDL}, in our ranking and clustering tasks.
+The coefficients for the data points are fitted using subgradient descent \citep{wu2009learning}.
+We described the more recent approaches earlier.